kevikoech/blender_addon_tutorial/reference_api_usage.rst

 Here are some characteristics ID Data-Blocks share.

-- ID's are blend file data so loading a new blend file reloads an entire new set of Data-Blocks.
+- ID's are blend file data, so loading a new blend file reloads an entire new set of Data-Blocks.
 - ID's can be accessed in Python from ``bpy.data.*``
 - Each data-block has a unique ``.name`` attribute, displayed in the interface.
 - Animation data is stored in ID's ``.animation_data``.